 Fig. 7 The typical outputs of the fast shaper, slow shaper and trigger from single channel.

 Although the SKIROC2 is designed to send out digitalized data, an analog probe is remained to observe the outputs of analog part for debugging.
-The basic outputs, such as slow shaper, fast shaper and trigger, of every channel was observed to make sure that all channels were in correct status.
+The basic outputs, such as slow shaper, fast shaper and trigger, of every channel was observed to make sure that all channels are in correct status.
 A typical waveform of the fast shaper, slow shaper and trigger from single channel is shown in Fig. 7.
 From the waveform, the fast shaper is about 200 ns ahead of the peaking time, so that a trigger from the discriminator next to the fast shaper could be used to hold the peak of the slow shaper output.

 Baseline and noise